bellapeckinpaugh/bellapeckinpaugh.github.io/_pages/publications.md

 # Perceived social support attenuates increased hostile reactions to traumatic threat <br>
-SC Napolitano, CE Balling, I Peckinpaugh, DB Samuel, SP Lane <br>
+SC Napolitano, CE Balling, I Peckinpaugh, DB Samuel, SP Lane
 ## Abstract <br>
 *Objective* <br>
 Extant literature has seldom examined the naturalistic role of reaction to threat on downstream emotional distress while also considering buffers, such as perceived social support, to acute negative mental health outcomes.
 The present study examined how trauma symptoms, in reaction to a global stressor, predicted increased psychological distress via elevated emotional hostility and whether perceived social support modified such effects.
 We predicted a priori that increased exposure to trauma would be associated with increased hostility and global psychological distress, but that this path would be attenuated by greater levels of perceived social support, as individuals who report greater support exhibit greater emotional coping. <br>